Kamil Tamiola shooting pro climber Lumi Toma atop Mont Blanc. Tamiola is using Slide to hold a PhaseOne medium format

 A NOTE ON ANCHOR CORD ENGINEERING

 Behind the scenes, we’ve been improving the performance of Anchors since their inception.
 The two areas we’ve been focusing on are failure strength, and cord longevity.
 The failure strength has to do with how the cords are embedded into the thermoplastic resin that surrounds them.
-We’ve been honing this tactic for two full years now, and have our breakage strength consistently close to 250 lb (113 kg).
+We spent years honing this bond, and have our breakage strength consistently close to 250 lb (113 kg).
 For reference, the very first Anchor prototypes experienced failure at about 75 pounds.
 It’s also worth noting that we’ve never heard of an Anchor failing from the cord pulling out of the thermoplastic resin.

 Fraying has been the bigger challenge we’ve faced over time, and we continue to make improvements to get better performance.
 In an abrasive environment (such as an Anchor connected to our plates), all cords will fray over time.
 As such, Anchors should be rotated and changed, similar to the tires on your car.

-Our new Anchor cords are made from nesting layers of woven thermoplastic.
+With our first generation of Anchors we saw some inconsistent fraying over time, and have worked hard on addressing that issue.
+These older Anchors had Kevlar or Vectran cords.
+The new Anchors have multilayered woven thermoplastic cords.
 This material is stronger and far more resistant to fraying than Kevlar or Vectran.
 Instead of fraying when abraded, it does something called “cold setting”.
 It hardens around the area of maximum stress, essentially developing a protective “skin.”